Backseat Freestyle: Background

 Hit-Boy met Kendrick Lamar a couple years before the creation of "Backseat Freestyle".
 After Lamar signed to Interscope Records, Hit-boy was encouraged by those he knew at Interscope to work with him.
 The two did several studio sessions in Las Vegas for a few days, though none of the songs created would appear on the final mix of Good Kid, M.A.A.D City.
-According to Hit-Boy, with one of the records they created, Lamar "couldn’t get the hook right in his mind, so that song got deaded."
+According to Hit-Boy, with one of the records they created, Lamar "couldn't get the hook right in his mind, so that song got deaded".
 Lamar subsequently requested more beats.
-When he heard the new beat that would be eventually chosen, Lamar stated "That’s the one!
+When he heard the new beat that would be eventually chosen, Lamar stated "That's the one!
 This is going on my album".
 While on tour, he recorded his vocals and altered parts of the beat towards more of his liking.
 The track was originally produced for singer Ciara for an R&B song called "Hit Boy", though "the situation fell apart".
-When producing the song, Hit-Boy sampled The Chakachas' 1970 song “Yo Soy Cubano,” as well as an episode from the Cartoon Network series The Powerpuff Girls.
+When producing the song, Hit-Boy sampled The Chakachas' 1970 song "Yo Soy Cubano", as well as an episode from the Cartoon Network series The Powerpuff Girls.

 Speaking on his delivery of his vocals, Lamar remarked how rapper Eminem influenced his "aggression" on the song.

 Composition

-The song follows the concept of Lamar's album, which is a day in the life of a teenage Kendrick Lamar.
+The song follows Lamar's album concept, which is a day in the life of a teenage Kendrick Lamar.
 The song is preceded by a short skit at the end of the previous track "Bitch, Don't Kill My Vibe", in which Lamar's friend tells him "K-Dot, get in the car, nigga, we finna roll out.
 Nigga, I got a pack of blacks and a beat CD; get your freestyles ready."